Ruby Ridge standoff: August 21 firefight

 The origin of the shot that killed Samuel was of critical concern in all investigations.
-At the time of the writing of the Ruby Ridge: Report (1996), the Senate Subcommittee on Terrorism, Technology and Government Information, chaired by Senator Arlen Specter, observed that the government's position at trial was that Cooper had fired the shot.
-The Subcommittee engaged additional experts and ultimately declined to draw a final conclusion.
-The Justice Department's Ruby Ridge Task Force (RRTF) report to the Office of Professional Responsibility (OPR, 1994) states:
+The Senate Subcommittee on Terrorism, Technology and Government Information, chaired by Senator Arlen Specter, investigated the matter and engaged experts, noting that the government's position at trial was that Cooper had fired the fatal shot.
+However, in a 1996 Senate Report, the Subcommittee ultimately declined to reach a final conclusion on that question.
+A report by the Justice Department's Ruby Ridge Task Force (RRTF) to the Office of Professional Responsibility (OPR, 1994) stated:

 The evidence suggests, but does not establish, that the shot that killed Samuel Weaver was fired by DUSM Cooper.

-It was concluded there was no indication he intended to kill or injure Weaver.
+It was concluded there was no indication he intended to kill or injure Samuel.
 Reporter Jess Walter, in his work Ruby Ridge: The Truth and Tragedy of the Randy Weaver Family, concludes that Cooper fired the bullet that killed Samuel Weaver.
-In 1997, Boundary County Sheriff Greg Sprungl conducted an independent search of the "Y", and his investigator, Lucien Haag, discovered and confirmed that a bullet found in that search matched Cooper's 9 mm Colt submachine gun and contained fibers that matched Samuel's shirt, conclusively proving Cooper shot Weaver in the back as he retreated.
+The County Sheriff later conducted an independent search of the area and discovered a bullet that both matched Cooper's 9 mm Colt submachine gun and contained fibers that matched Samuel's shirt, conclusively proving Cooper shot Samuel.

-Harris's and the federal agents' accounts differ as to who fired first.
-In the 1993 trial over charges in Degan's death, prosecutors alleged that Harris had fired the first shot.
-Harris asserted self-defense and was acquitted.
-On cross-examination by the defense, ballistics experts called by the prosecution testified that the physical evidence contradicted neither the prosecution's nor the defense's theories of the gunfight.
-Martin Fackler testified that Roderick fired the shot or shots that killed Striker, that Degan fired the shot that hit Samuel in the right elbow, that Harris shot and killed Degan, and that Cooper "probably" shot and killed Samuel.
+Harris's and the federal agents' accounts differ as to who fired the first shot that day.
+In Harris's 1993 trial for charges related to Degan's death, prosecutors alleged that Harris fired the first shot.
+Harris asserted that he fired in self-defense.
+He was acquitted by a jury.
+At trial, ballistics experts called by the prosecution testified that the physical evidence could not conclusively prove either the prosecution or the defense's theories about the gunfight.
+Martin Fackler testified that Roderick fired the shot that killed the dog, Degan fired a shot that hit Samuel in the right elbow, Harris shot and killed Degan, and Cooper "probably" shot and killed Samuel.